-The YOPP Sea Ice Task Team coordinates and/or supports the following key projects that contribute to the team’s goals.
-Here, the definition of “project” is very loose and can range from just the formation of interest/discussion groups that keeps each other up to date, to broad and work-intensive projects.
+The YOPP Sea Ice Task Team coordinated and/or supported the following key projects that contributed to the team’s goals.
+Here, the definition of “project” is very loose and can ranged from just the formation of interest/discussion groups that kept each other up to date, to broad and work-intensive projects.

 If you are interested in any of these projects, please contact the respective project lead!

 Projects associated with the Sea Ice Task Team